kxdinrepxss1/the_database/README.md

 # The Database

-The Database is a mobile-friendly sports-card collection app.
+The Database is a mobile-friendly sports-card collection app that is awesome.
 It supports:

 - collector accounts through Supabase
 - private cloud-synced collections